 Flexitime

-Flexitime is not about allowing employees to work whenever they please; it’s about meeting the organization’s needs while respecting employees’ personal circumstances.
-In sectors like hospitality or healthcare, where staff availability can fluctuate, flexitime allows an organization to maintain effective coverage without sacrificing worker happiness.
+Flexitime is not about allowing employees to work whenever they please; it’s still about meeting the organization’s needs while respecting employees’ personal circumstances.
+In sectors like hospitality or healthcare, where staff availability can fluctuate, flexitime still allows an organization to maintain effective coverage without sacrificing worker happiness.

 In rigid scheduling systems, employees may experience burnout from not having any say in their work hours, leading to low morale and high turnover rates.
 Therefore, flexitime stands as a balanced approach that fosters a sense of control among workers while ensuring business operations remain seamless.